 - External qualifications for eligibility.

 - Other health insurance coverage available to the applicant.

-To review all of the specific details needed for the Medicaid application, download our complimentary guide.
+To review all of the details needed for the Medicaid application, download our free guide.

 Information Not Required on South Dakota Medicaid Applications

 The Medicaid application form in South Dakota requires a significant amount of personal information from an applicant and the dependents within the household.
 However, not every piece of personal information is required for a Medicaid application form.
 For instance, information not required to apply for Medicaid is an applicant’s criminal history or credit history.
 While these two components may be required for other government programs, the Medicaid application will not require them.
 In addition, other pieces of information not relevant to the application for Medicaid involve adults living in the household with the applicant who either file their taxes separately or who are not requesting healthcare.
 This includes unmarried partners, unmarried partners’ children living outside the home, adult relatives, and even parents, if the applicant is as least 21 years of age.
 It is important for the Medicaid application to gather the most relevant information possible from an applicant, and the above-mentioned pieces of information simply have no sway in determining eligibility.

 Learn the Steps to Take After a Medicaid Application Denial in South Dakota